What does "Ultimate Owner" mean in North Data?

 For public companies in the United Kingdom, North Data displays ownership information based on the Persons of Significant Control (PSC) regime.
 Under these rules, reporting obligations apply at ownership or control thresholds of 25%, 50%, and 75%.

 North Data shows the individuals or companies that have reached or exceeded any of these thresholds, together with the highest threshold met.
-The percentages shown should therefore not be read as exact ownership figures.
-Instead, each threshold represents a range.
+The percentages shown are threshold categories, not exact ownership percentages.
+Each threshold represents a range.

-For example, an entry listed as ≥ 25% indicates that the person or entity holds at least 25% but less than 50% of the company, as no higher reporting threshold has been triggered.
+For example, an entry shown as ≥ 25% means the person or entity holds at least 25% but less than 50%, because no higher reporting threshold has been triggered.

 Germany